hhd-dev/hhd/docs/http.md

 The `profile` endpoint has 4 sub-endpoints: `list`, `apply`, `get`, `set`, `del`.

+Only characters and spaces are supported for the profile name.
+HHD will silently strip other characters from the name.

 ### `profile/list` Endpoint
 The `list` `GET` endpoint returns a list of the available profiles.